ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

 ---
 # Savanna Ildilyntra
 ### Description
-- Halfling Cleric from Principality of the Palus Peoples
+- Halfling Cleric from Aldercrown Empire
 - 6th year Diplomacy student in Treskal
 - long straight dark red hair that's plain, Gray eyes, and Dark Brown skin
 - Is Practical and Uncreative, and has Indulgence as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes